SvenPeldszus/GravityTTC/README.md

 Contents of the Repository:

-  ExtendedJamopp
+  - ExtendedJamopp
       - Generated sourcecode of the preprocessed JaMoPP Meta Model

-  GravityMetaModels
+  - GravityMetaModels
       - Contains the visual specification of TGGs, SDMs and Meta Models (Open the GravityMetaModels.eap with Enterprise Architect to explore the specifications)

-  GravityTGG
+  - GravityTGG
       - Genrated code of the transformation from preprocesssed JaMoPP to PG using TGGs

-  org.emftext.language.java.recource.bcel
+  - org.emftext.language.java.recource.bcel
       - Apache BCEL 6 Beta for JaMoPP running with Java 8

-  Refactorings
+  - Refactorings
       - Generated sourcecode of the Refactorings using SDMs

-  TTCSolution
+  - TTCSolution
-      -
+      - Connecting all the code fragments and implementing the TestInterface

-  TypeGraphBasic
+  - TypeGraphBasic
       - Generated sourcecode representing the TypeGraph

-  GravityTTC.jar
+  - GravityTTC.jar
       - Compiled solution (executable with ARTE)

-  README.md
+  - README.md
       - this README

-  SolutionGravityTCC.pdf
+  - SolutionGravityTCC.pdf
       - Solution description paper